 Inspired by examples like Equifax, led us - and many others - to question if there is another way of managing identity.
 Could we do it ourselves?
 Can we be self-sovereign?
 If we could securely manage our own personal data, sharing only what we want to share, we would not have to put trust in other parties as much.
 This vision of self-sovereignty would be highly disruptive, and call for innovative technology and progressive regulation.

 Blockchain technology: the introduction

 The common perception is that institutions and governments would not want to give up their place of power and control.
 However, the amount of personal data they must manage is becoming a significant liability.
 Recent regulatory advances like the GDPR and PSD2 force organisations – among many other things – to only share personal data with consent of the data owner.
-I [or: We at iquality] believe that these recent developments – both in technology and regulation – call for a new, self-sovereign, identity management paradigm.
+We at Iquality believe that these recent developments – both in technology and regulation – call for a new, self-sovereign, identity management paradigm.

 World e-ID & Identity World conferences